fiedl/monopole-generator-install/README.md

 ## Automated Build Using Vagrant

-In order to have the install scriot run on a virtual machine, this repository provides [Vagrant](http://vagrantup.com) instructions in the [Vagrantfile](Vagrantfile).
+In order to have the install script run on a virtual machine, this repository provides [Vagrant](http://vagrantup.com) instructions in the [Vagrantfile](Vagrantfile).

 ```bash
 # Clone this repository